tipi-build/docs/02-conventions.md

 These are libraries that don't have any special source folder, their headers are directly rooted at the top of their repositories.

-When this is detected the same mechanism as for **Same directory libraries** applies.
+When this is detected the same mechanism as for **same directory libraries** applies.

 > In this kind of structure disambiguation it might be required to to tell which directories are part of the lib using the `tipi -s` switch or the matching `.tipi/deps` configuration.